charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 4.png)

 The above bar chart shows the types of albums ranked by the number of album listens.
-The chart shows that Album is quite predominant with the most album listens over the other types.
+The chart shows that the album type Album is quite predominant with the most album listens over the other types.

-For my research question, I want to know what’s the most popular album on the FMA.
-For my analysis, I measured an albums popularity on the FMA by comparing the album listens count for each album.
+For my research question, I want to know the most popular album on the FMA.
+For my analysis, I compared the album listens count for all the albums on the FMA.

 ![Image](docs/assets/fma/Dashboard 5.png)

 The above bar chart shows the albums with the largest number of album listens.
-The chart shows us that the album “Entries” has the largest number of album listens, by far, with a count 495,429,777.
+The chart shows us that the album “Entries” has the largest number of album listens with a count 495,429,777.
 The “microSong Entries” album is the second most listened to album with 100,934,450 listens followed by “Bonus Beat Blast 2011” with 58,985,533 listens.

 It should be noted that the “Entries” and “microSong Entries” are compiled contest albums where artists submit tracks that get judged for prizes.
-These contest albums are promoted on the FMA thus drawing a lot of attention interest which may drive the album listens count.
+These contest albums are promoted on the FMA thus drawing a lot of attention and interest which may increase the album listens count.
 “Entries” features 108 artists with 139 tracks and “microSong Entries” features 115 artists with 310 tracks.
 The fact that these contest albums are promoted on the FMA and have many artists and tracks are good indicators as to why the album listens counts are large.
-The “Bonus Beat Blast 2011” album features 31 artists with 73 tracks and may possibly be the most popular album that doesn’t have over 100 artists and is not part of any FMA promotions or contests.
+The “Bonus Beat Blast 2011” album features 31 artists with 73 tracks and may possibly be the most popular album that does not have over 100 artists and is not part of any FMA promotions or contests.

-Expanding on my analysis of what is the most popular album on the FMA, I looked at albums released by individual artists.
-For my analysis I measured each albums popularity on the FMA by comparing the album listens count for each artist.
+Expanding on my analysis of the most popular album on the FMA, I looked at albums released by individual artists.
+For my analysis I measured each album's popularity on the FMA by comparing the album listens count for each artist.

 ![Image](docs/assets/fma/Dashboard 6.png)